 The fastest way to get to Germany's most famous holiday island is by air.
 There are scheduled flights from various German cities.
 International connections are possible with several airlines.
 Sylt's airport is located in the heart of the island.
 Alternatively, you can fly to Hamburg.
 The train ride from Hamburg Airport to Westerland/Sylt takes around 4 hours.

 Airlines flying to Sylt:

 If you choose to go by car, you will cover the last leg of your journey by motorail.
-After you board the train in Niebüll, a 40-minute ride over the Hindenburgdamm causeway will take you across the tidal flats to Westerland.
+After you board the train in Niebüll, a 40-minute ride over the Bahndamm causeway will take you across the tidal flats to Westerland.

 There are two train companies covering the car train transport to Sylt: